wingkwong/leetcode-the-hard-way/tutorials/strings/knuth–morris–pratt-algorithm.md

 ---
-title: "Knuth–Morris–Pratt Algorithm"
+title: 'Knuth–Morris–Pratt Algorithm'
-description: "KMP is a algorithm to search the occurrences of a word within a string"
+description: 'KMP is a algorithm to search the occurrences of a word within a string'
 draft: true
 keywords:
   - leetcode